Explore your options and build your career using the websites and services on this page:

 - Education and Training for Indigenous People – Explore a range of Government of Canada training and financial assistance programs for Indigenous people.

-- UpgradeBC – Planning to upgrade or finish high school level courses to prepare for post-secondary training or education?
-Use the tool to find a post-secondary institution or school near you that offers tuition-free upgrading courses.
+- Upgrading – Planning to upgrade or finish high school level courses to prepare for post-secondary training or education?
+Find a post-secondary institution or school near you that offers adult upgrading courses.

 For a complete list of programs, review the British Columbia Indigenous Skills Training Programs Inventory (PDF).
 It lists all of B.C.’s skills training programs from provincial and federal governments and industry.